 Jones constructs an extraordinary situation and develops his character in exposing him to exceptional circumstances.
-I like the behaviour of Gerty with its obvious references to Stanley Kubrick's HAL 9000.
+I especially like the behaviour of Gerty with its obvious references to Stanley Kubrick's HAL 9000.

 Ok film but, from what I read, I was expecting something way, way better than this.
 The special effects on the lunar machinery didn't convince, and the interior scenarios were uninspired.
 GERTY was plain boring, not even Kevin Spacey's voice could save it.
 I also didn't think that Sam Rockwell was that great, and the script was not ambitions, considering it dealt with a subject like cloning.
 So, kind of a letdown.